dataslush/w-movielens/README.md

     ```
 **Note:** This step will create a GCS bucket, Artifact Registry and BigQuery Dataset in us-central1 region.

+# DataFlow Pipeline

+Executing these actions will construct and upload the flex template to the artifact registry, initiating the execution of the DataFlow Job.

 ## 4. Build DataFlow Flex Template
 ```bash
 make template